tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - No need to worry about capacity planning or availability
 - Can be very cheap to use

-Lambda functions have a maximum execution time of 15 minutes.
-If your code needs to run longer than the time limit, then you need to use EC2.

-If you invoke multiple Lambda funcitons, they will be non-blocking and executed concurrently up to the burst cuncurrency quota depending on the region.
+Lambda functions have default execution time of 3 seconds and a maximum execution time of 15 minutes.
+If your code needs to run longer than 15 minutes, then you need to use EC2.
+If you invoke multiple Lambda functions, they will be non-blocking and executed concurrently up to the burst cuncurrency quota depending on the region.
 If you use Lambda functions that interact with other AWS services, make sure it has the right permissions.
-Also make sure Lambda functions are configured with a valid timeout value, because by default they are set to a 3 second timeout.
+Lambda functions are triggered by an event source.
+For stream-based services, the event source is specified on the Lambda side.
 If you need to troubleshoot Lambda functions, use CloudWatch.
+Benefits of Lamdba include: no servers to manage, continuous scaling, millisecond billing, and integration with almost all other AWS services.

 Below are some additional serverless services and their use caess: